crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

 Docker Engine should be installed and running in your machine.
 In this task we will verify that Docker is running and run our first container.

 1. Open a Terminal window.
-Verify that you are running a recent Docker version via the docker version command.
+Verify that you are running a recent Docker version by running the **"docker version"** command in the terminal.
 You should see something similar to the following:

         $ docker version
         Client: